 Print

-Print is to print all elements in the array, starting from the index 0 to highest index.
+Print is to print all elements in the array, starting from the index 0 to the highest index.
 A for loop is used to iterate through each element.

 Java